ValentinaPy/valentinapy.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a PhD student in Natural Language Pocessing at the [NLP lab of Bar Ilan University](https://biu-nlp.github.io), supervised by Prof. Ido Dagan and Prof. Reut Tsarfaty.
-I am also currently a visiting PhD student at [UW NLP](https://nlp.washington.edu) at the University of Washington.
+I am a postdoctoral researcher (and Young Investigator) on the [Mosaic team at AI2](https://mosaic.allenai.org/), with Prof. Yejin Choi, and at the University of Washington.
-This summer I had the pleasure of interning at the [AI2 Mosaic team](https://mosaic.allenai.org/people) in Seattle and I am very honored to have received the [AI2 Outstanding Intern of the Year Award](https://allenai.org/outstanding-interns).
+I completed my PhD in Natural Language Pocessing at the [NLP lab of Bar Ilan University](https://biu-nlp.github.io), supervised by Prof. Ido Dagan and Prof. Reut Tsarfaty.
+I also was a visiting PhD student at [UW NLP](https://nlp.washington.edu) and had the pleasure of interning twice at the [Allen Institute for AI](https://allenai.org)).
+I am very honored to have received the [AI2 Outstanding Intern of the Year Award](https://allenai.org/outstanding-interns).
 Previously I did a research internship at Google, obtained an MSc from the University of Edinburgh and a BA from the University of Zurich.

 My research focuses on *discourse* phenomena and *pragmatics*.
 My main interest currently lies in question generation.
 I also often use QA representations to capture propositions and once in a while I look at the modality of events.